-Ten factors are responsible to about 74% of deaths in the United States, and the major causes have remained fairly consistent over the past five years.
+Clearly, biotechnology firms have a strong incentive to find solutions for serious medical issues plaguing the population.
+The major causes of death in the United States have remained fairly consistent over the past five years, and ten factors are responsible for about 74% of all deaths.

-According to the Centers for Disease Control and Prevention (CDC), in 2017 heart disease is the leading cause of death for both men and women and it accounts for 23.5% of all deaths.
-The second cause is cancer, accounting for about 21.3% of all deaths in this year.
+According to the Center for Disease Control and Prevention (CDC), in 2017, heart disease was the leading cause of death for both men and women, accounting for 23.5% of all deaths.
+The second leading cause of death was cancer, accounting for about 21.3% of all deaths in 2017.

-1.5 Biotechnology firms shares as lottery type stocks?
+1.5 Biotechnology Firms’ Shares: Lottery Type Stocks?

-Lottery stocks have been characterized in the literature as stocks that exhibit features similar to a lottery ticket purchase, in which there are great chances of small loss but little chance of big profit (Markowitz 1952).
-These shares were quantitatively characterized in the Kumar (2009) study as having low price, high idiosyncratic bias and high idiosyncratic volatility.Buying a share of a pharmaceutical firm in its initial stages can be viewed as having similar characteristics of buying a lottery ticket: there is a small chance of great success. (less than one to 10000 of a drug discovery profile leads to a new drug coming to the market) and a large chance of losing all or part of the investment, which will be reflected in the fall in the share price.
-Kumar (2009) Find that lottery type stocks underperform and that stock price is "one of the defining characteristics of lottery-type stocks because, like lotteries, if investors are searching for cheap bets, they should naturally gravitate toward low-priced stocks.
-Thus, stock price is likely to be an important characteristic of stocks. that might be perceived as lotteries." (pg.
+Lottery stocks have been characterized in the literature as stocks with features similar to those of a lottery ticket: their purchase offers a high chance of a small loss but a small chance of a big profit (Markowitz 1952).
+These shares were quantitatively characterized in a study by Kumar (2009) as having low prices, high idiosyncratic bias, and high idiosyncratic volatility.

+Thus, buying a share in a pharmaceutical firm during its initial stages can be likened to buying a lottery ticket, where there is a small chance of great success (as previously noted, fewer than one out of 10,000 drug discovery trials result in a new drug coming to the market) and a large chance of losing all or part of the investment, which will be reflected in the fall in the share price.
+Kumar (2009) finds that lottery type stocks underperform and that stock price is “one of the defining characteristics of lottery-type stocks because, like lotteries, if investors are searching for cheap bets, they should naturally gravitate toward low-priced stocks.
+Thus, stock price is likely to be an important characteristic of stocks that might be perceived as lotteries.” (p.
 1899)

-1.6 Stocks returns post IPO and the factors affecting this return
+1.6 Stocks Returns Post-IPO and Factors Affecting These Returns